Chocimier/void-docs/README.md

 the same protocol as the packages tree.
 For details, please read [CONTRIBUTING](./CONTRIBUTING.md).

+## Translations

+This fork contains translations of documentation.

+To contribute:

+1. Coordinate within this repo issue dedicated for language, create one if needed.
+2. Add language to `languages` in `res/po4a.sh` if not yet there.
+3. Build as described above, this updates original text to be translated.
+4. Edit `src/LANG/*.po` with your favourite toll, like linguist or poedit.
+5. Build again, this will update translated html output.
+Preview changes in `languages/LANG`.
+6. Commit and send po and pot files.

 ## Building

 The [res/build.sh](./res/build.sh) script builds HTML, roff and PDF versions of